Architecture of Hungary: The age of dualism

 The most important architect of the second half of the 19th century was Miklós Ybl (1814-1891), started out from Romanticism.
 His influence, however, was rather manifested in the spread of the Historicism.
 After 1860, the Historicist aspirations appeared, first the Renaissance Revival (Ybl: Várkert Bazár, Hungarian State Opera House, Vámház körút; Gusztáv Petschacher and Alajos Hauszmann).
 Frigyes Schulek (1841-1919) and Imre Steindl (1839-1902) were involved in resurrecting the styles of Gothic and Romanesque Revivals (Fisherman's Bastion, Hungarian Parliament Building).
 At the 19th century, various Eclectic and neo-Baroque palaces were used to define the city views.

 Ödön Lechner faced historical aspirations.
 He wanted to create a national architecture, so he sought to create an independent design.
 With emphasis on the Eastern heritage of the Hungarian people, he introduced into Hungarian architecture the donkey arch and other Eastern elements, which he added with a form tag from the Hungarian folk art, creating a specific Hungarian Art Nouveau.
 His work had a huge impact on the younger generation, especially with its non-Budapest buildings (City Hall of Kecskemét).
 His followers included Ede Toroczkai Wigand (1870-1945), Károly Kós, Géza Márkus.

 The Art Nouveau of István Medgyaszay (Petőfi Theatre of Veszprém, Petőfi Theatre of Sopron, St. Elizabeth Church of Muľa (current Slovakia)), which in several aspects points towards the avant-garde (Laczkó Dezső Múzeum in Veszprém).
 Only the World War I ended the flowering of the Hungarian Art Nouveau, although rural Art Nouveau housing houses were built even in the 1920s.
 However, only the plaster architecture preserved the motifs of folk nature.

+Hungarian architects of this period produced many important works in today's neighbouring countries: Croatia and others.

 In the 20th century

+The Hungarian Art Nouveau movement continued into the early 20th century.
 The first modern Hungarian architect Béla Lajta (1873-1920) started from Lechner's aspirations, who, at the same time as the experiments in Western Europe and America, sought new ways.

 The Rózsavölgyi business house is the first modern Hungarian building.
 Beside it, Móric Pogány (1878-1942), Dénes Györgyi (1886-1961) was one of the innovators.
 This includes the fact that the World War I is a very sharp impact in the history of Hungarian architecture.
 Between the two World Wars, Eclectic aspirations have been revived for some time, but New Currents have been gaining ground.
 Church buildings were renewed by the works of Aladár Árkay and Bertalan Árkay, Gyula Rimanóczy, Károly Weichinger, Iván Kotsis, mainly with Italian inspiration.